The EDI vs API Debate

-EDI has been used for decades as the standard document exchange system.
-API is becoming a popular alternative, gaining use for trading partner communications within the supply chain.
+For decades, EDI (Electronic Data Interchange) has been the standard document exchange system.
+API is becoming a popular alternative to EDI.
+It continues to gain use for trading partner communications within the supply chain.
 Which solution should you choose?

 What are EDI and API?

-API, or Application Program Interfaces, is the newcomer to information exchange.
-Developed in the early 2000’s, API is often used in Cloud SaaS (Software as a Service) applications to quickly move data between one system and another.
-API enables devices to speak to each other in real time.
-API’s allow companies to leave parts of their software available or “open” so other software can easily integrate to them.
-One term you may have encountered is “RESTful API”.
+APIs allow companies to leave parts of their software available or “open” so other software can easily integrate to them.
+One term you may encounter is “RESTful API.”
 REST stands for Representational State Transfer.
 It relies on a stateless, client-server, cacheable communications protocol, usually HTTP.

 API Versus EDI Integration